Gilgamech/website/www/Gillogisms.md

 1. Nickelodeon is a 5 cent theater (Nickel Cineplex Odeon), which was appropriate in the era of penny candy.
 1. Nitrous oxide is an oxidant, not a propellant - heat causes this laughing gas to decompose to inert nitrogen gas, and useful oxygen gas.
 NOS in cars is similar to turbo/super charging (or tank-charging using a separate air compressor and air tank) in injecting more compressed oxygen into the combustion chamber.
 Can you put NOS in a twin turbo or super/turbo hybrid system?
 Yes, but they do the same thing so why?
 Could you supply enough volatile hydrocarbons, and would the mixture endure so much compression without preigniting?
 Will the block, head, piston, rod, and crank withstand the explosive force and effectively channel it into rotational energy?
 1. No pigs were harmed during the filming, but bacon was served beforehand.
+1. No Starbucks in Starbuck, WA.
+(It's too small.) - 2024
-1. No thoughts, head empty.
+1. No thoughts, head empty. - 2018 (From Jenny Nicholson)
 1. Noble gases are so non-polar that they are nearly inert. - 2023
 1. Nomegen - n. 'nom'e'gen' person who makes names.
 Nomegen rights - who gets to name the new person/place/thing?
 1. Nonconstructive criticism (video) is (cyber)bullying. - 2018